24 February 2025

 Burnout manifests through a range of symptoms that affect both personal well-being and professional performance.
 Managers may experience:

-- Feelings of exhaustion and a significant lack of energy.
+- A significant lack of energy.

-- A loss of motivation that makes it difficult to tackle daily challenges.
+- A loss of motivation

-- Trouble concentrating or making effective decisions.
+- Trouble concentrating

 What Are the Risks of Manager Burnout?